 Why work with a copy editor?

-If your book is to be clear, engaging and marketable, the language needs to be of a good standard.
-No awkward phrasing.
-No misplaced apostrophes.
-No inconsistencies or ambiguities or odd spellings.
 Some authors need only minimal editing support, while others need more intensive editing, but all authors, no matter how experienced or skilled, can benefit from a copy editor’s input.
 That’s why every book published by a publishing house is copy-edited before publication.

 ‘Charlie was an absolute pleasure to work with.
 Her professionalism, expertise and advice were invaluable on what was a difficult project and I wouldn’t hesitate to recommend her!’
 Caitlin Flynn, Publishing Officer, Imperial War Museums